BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 = How do I apply my own styling to the form? = Instructions for disabling or overriding the CSS are included on the plugin settings screen (see Style Settings).

+= What does "Use WPCF7 CSS integration" do? =
+This option adds the WPCF7 classes to the form fields so you get the WPCF7 CSS styles applied (if that plugin is also activated).

 = Is it possible to make multiple forms with this plugin? = Yes, version 2.0 introduces this feature.
 Version 2.1 allows you to duplicate forms to reduce re-entering data.